jameshanlon/jameshanlon.github.io/content/python-processor.md

 ## Acknowledgements

 The hardware ideas in this note were developed in conversations with [James Pallister][jpallister].
-Closely related to some of the ideas explored is an exciting new UK startup [VyperCore][vypercore] (founded by [Ed Nutting][enutting]) who are building a RISC-V-based processor that includes facilities for hardware memory allocation and GC for performance and safety.
+Closely related to some of the ideas explored is a new UK startup [VyperCore][vypercore] co-founded by [Ed Nutting][enutting] who are building a RISC-V-based processor that includes facilities for hardware memory allocation and GC for performance and safety.

 [jpallister]: http://www.jpallister.com
 [enutting]: https://ednutting.com